 I absolutely love being a mom.
 I have two teenage daughters and an 8-year-old son, and they have definitely kept it interesting.
 I recently slipped into a crazy daydream about what it would be like to have the perfect day as a mom.
 It was my high school senior (Lia) and college sophomore (Gabby) that so beautifully volunteered to star in my daydream.
 So I decided to write it down and here it is – via text message.

-Mom’s Perfect Day
+Mom of Teen’s Perfect Day

 Gabby: Good morning, mom.
 I made you coffee just the way you like it.
 It is waiting for you in the pot.
 And don’t worry about the dog, I already fed her and let her out.
 Would you like a freshly baked scone with your coffee?